daedaleanai/reqtraq/testdata/TestValidateCheckReqReferencesMarkdown/TEST-137-SRD.md

 ### REQ-TEST-SWH-3 [NOT OK] Reference to nonexistent req

+See REQ-TEST-SYS-22.
 This is just a test.
-This text does not mean anything.
-See REQ-TEST-SYS-22.
+This text does not mean anything, but must contain SHALL.

 ###### Attributes:
 - Rationale: This is just a test.
 This text does not mean anything.